hyochan/godot-iap/docs/docs/examples/purchase-flow.md

 <IapKitBanner />

-This example demonstrates a complete in-app purchase implementation for a Godot game.
+This example demonstrates a complete in-app purchase implementation for a Godot game using the **type-safe API**.

 ## Overview

 This example shows how to:
 - Initialize the IAP connection
-- Fetch and display products
+- Fetch and display products with typed objects
 - Handle purchases with proper verification
 - Finish transactions correctly